Trans & Gender Diverse Resources

 WATCH | Transgender Communities, Law Reform and Feminism panel discussion

 What is the most critical thing that allies of trans people can do to actually make a difference?
-On 24 September 2019 a panel discussed calls to action and the important birth certificate reforms passed by the Victorian parliament in August 2019.
+A recent TDoV panel event discussed calls to action and the important birth certificate reforms passed by the Victorian parliament in August 2019.
 The amendments to the Victorian Births, Deaths and Marriages Act 1996 enabled trans and gender diverse (TGD) people to amend their birth certificate to reflect their gender identity without the need for invasive and potentially unwanted surgeries.

 WATCH the panel discussion